 All this comes to the one who believes, as a free

 who works, the wages are not counted as undeserved kindness but as debt.
 But to him who does not work but believes on Him who justifies

-I do believe that you would not want to make Jehovah God a liar, so please let me ask you, Do you believe that Jesus
+No sincere person would want to make Jehovah God a liar, so please let me ask you, Do you believe that Jesus

 is the Son of God?
 Do you exercise faith that Jesus came and was given all authority from His Father?
 (Matthew 28:18) Do you trust the fact that Jesus is the mediator between God and human beings?
 (1 Timothy 2:5-6; Hebrews 12:24)